redhat-developer/alizer/go/README.md

 1) Detect languages which have a configuration file such as Java (`pom.xml`, `build.gradle`)
 2) Detect languages which may not have a configuration file such as Python

 Alizer scans all files in the source tree to find out a configuration file.
-If found and the language detected is enabled (belong to the list above) a component is said to be found starting from that path.
-Only one component per path is possible.
-This step gets repeated for all configuration files present in the source tree which live into different paths.
+If found and the language associated to it (e.g pom.xml -> JAVA) is enabled (belong to the list above) a component is said to be found starting from that path.
+This step gets repeated for all configuration files present in the source tree.

+To speed up the detection only the language associated to the configuration file is analyzed.
+If a configuration file can be associated to multiple languages (e.g. `.proj` can be part of either a C# or F# or VB.NET project) then a deep analysis is made.

 Once the first step ends up, if there are no other free subfolders (free = folders that do not belong to any component) the second step is skipped otherwise Alizer tries to search for a component written with a language which may not have a configuration file.
 In that subfolder a simple Language detection is performed and the first language is taken into account for further calculations.

 The result is a list of components where each component consists of: